 One additional perk of an N26 checking account is that users who receive direct deposit paychecks can get their money on Wednesdays instead of Fridays — two days early.
 This is not in the form of a loan, either, but rather the bank simplifying backend processes to approve the deposit faster.

-Those of you looking to earn interest on the money in your checking account may like the APY rates offered on a high yield checking account from Ally Bank.
 For balances under $15,000, the rate is 0.10%.
 If you keep a minimum daily balance over $15,000, that APY jumps to 0.50%.
 This is lower than what you’d get through a savings account, but is higher than many checking account options offer.

 Plus, you won’t see those interest earnings gobbled up by fees, because Ally does not charge monthly maintenance fees or fees on many common banking processes, like ACH transfers, incoming wires or cashier’s checks.